 On the 6 April 2014 a revised Regulators Code from the Better Regulation Delivery Office came into force.
 Through the Regulatory Partnership set up under the Leicester Leicestershire Enterprise Partnership, the service drafted a Corporate Enforcement Policy and Service Standards applicable to all regulatory services within the Council which was formally adopted at the Council's Executive in September 2015.
 This Corporate Enforcement Policy details the general principles of good enforcement that the service is committed to adhere to and is available on the Council website.
-The general principles of good enforcement practice are further enhanced by a Food Safety Enforcement Policy adopted by the council in January 2002, with revised versions in 2008, 2011 and 2015.
+The general principles of good enforcement Policy adopted by the council in January 2002, with revised versions in 2008, 2011 and 2015.
 These detail what food businesses and others being regulated can expect from officers and how specific legislative powers are applied to food premises.